HomeBlog

 Published on:

-After covering the most important topics and considerations for employee mileage reimbursement in the US, it’s time to move north and see how all this works in Canada.
+After covering the most important topics and considerations for employee mileage reimbursement in the United States, it’s time to move north and see how reimbursement works in Canada.

-The institution in charge of drawing up and enforcing tax laws in the Great White North is the Canada Revenue Agency (CRA).
-And this authority should be consulted regarding the legal framework for reimbursing your employees.
+The institution in charge of drawing up and enforcing tax laws is the Canada Revenue Agency (CRA).
+This authority should be consulted in issues regarding the legal framework for reimbursing your employees tax-free.

 Talk to our experts to find out how.